netlify/cli/docs/sites.md

 ---
 ## `sites:list`

-List all sites you have access too
+List all sites you have access to

 **Usage**